Draupadi: Game of dice and humiliation

 This key incident is often considered to mark a definitive moment in the story of Mahabharata.
 It is one of the driving reasons that ultimately led to the Kurukshetra War.

-Together with his maternal uncle Shakuni, Duryodhana conspired to call on the Pandavas to Hastinapur and win their kingdoms in a game of gambling.
+Together with his maternal uncle Shakuni, Duryodhana conspired to call on the Pandavas to Hastinapura and win their kingdoms in a game of gambling.
 There is famous folklore that the plan's architect, Shakuni had magic dice that would never disobey his will, as they were made from the bones of Shakuni's father.
 This story, however, is non-existent in the Sanskrit epic.
 As the game proceeds, Yudhishthira loses everything at first.
 In the second round, Yudhishthira's brother Nakula is at stake, and Yudhishthira loses him.
 Yudhisthira subsequently gambles away Sahadeva, Arjuna and Bhima.
 Finally, Yudhishthira puts himself at stake, and loses again.
 For Duryodhana, the humiliation of the Pandavas was not complete.
 He prods Yudhishthira that he has not lost everything yet; Yudhishthira still has Draupadi with him and if he wishes he can win everything back by putting Draupadi at stake.
 Inebriated by the game, Yudhishthira, to the horror of everybody present, puts Draupadi up as a bet for the next round.
 Playing the next round, Shakuni wins.
 Draupadi was horrified after hearing that she was staked in the game and now is a slave for Duryodhana.
 Duryodhana initially sends his charioteer Pratikamin to bring Draupadi to the court.
 Pratikamin informs Draupadi about the incidents happened during the dice game.
 Draupadi questions Yudhishthira's right on her as he had lost himself first and she was still the queen.
 Duryodhana, angry with Draupadi's questions, commands his younger brother Dushasana to bring her into the court, forcefully if he must.

 Dushasana drags Draupadi to the court by the hair.
 Seeing this, Bhima pledges to cut off Dushasana's hands, as they touched Draupadi's hair.
 Now in an emotional appeal to the elders present in the forum, Draupadi repeatedly questions the legality of the right of Yudhishthira to place her at stake.